(Last Update: 02/11/2025)

 Hypoallergenic:

-Latex is resistant to dust mites, mold, and mildew, making its mattress an excellent choice for allergy sufferers.
+Latex is resistant to dust mites, mold, and mildew, making it an excellent mattress for allergy sufferers.

 Cons: